Rbfinch/grepq/paper/paper.md

 }
 ```

-When the count option (**-c**) is given with the *tune* command, *grepq* will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
-If, however, there are multiple occurrences of a given regex within a FASTQ record sequence field, *grepq* will count this as one match.
-When the count option (**-c**) is not given with the *tune* command, *grepq* provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.
+When the count option (**-c**) is given with the *tune* command, *grepq* will count the number of FASTQ records containing a sequence that is matched, for each matching regular expression in the pattern file.
+If, however, there are multiple occurrences of a given regular expression within a FASTQ record sequence field, *grepq* will count this as one match.
+When the count option (**-c**) is not given with the *tune* command, *grepq* provides the total number of matching FASTQ records for the set of regular expressions in the pattern file.

-Colorized output for matching regex patterns is not implemented to maximise speed and minimise code complexity, but can be achieved by piping the output to *grep* or *ripgrep* for testing purposes.
+Colorized output for matching regular expressions is not implemented to maximise speed and minimise code complexity, but can be achieved by piping the output to *grep* or *ripgrep* for testing purposes.

 # Performance